neoforged/.github/primers/26.1/index.md

 - `net.minecraft.client.model.animal.llama`
     - `BabyLlamaModel` - Entity model for the baby llama.
     - `LlamaModel#createBodyLayer` no longer takes in the `boolean` for if the entity is a baby
+- `net.minecraft.client.model.animal.panda`
+    - `BabyPandaModel` - Entity model for the baby panda.
+    - `PandaModel#BABY_TRANSFORMER` has been directly merged into the layer definition for the `BabyPandaModel`
 - `net.minecraft.client.model.animal.pig.BabyPigModel` - Entity model for the baby pig.
 - `net.minecraft.client.model.animal.polarbear`
     - `BabyPolarBearModel` - Entity model for the baby polar bear.